 The Variator is a device that transfers and adjusts the engine torque by changing the ratio of gears.
 Gear ratio can change automatically, manually or within a pre-set program.
 The term most drivers use is Continuously Variable Transmission, or CVT.
-With the Ugears Variator model you can learn and comprehend one of the most important parts of a car.
+With the Ugears Variator wooden mechanical model you can learn and comprehend one of the most important parts of a car.

 In 1879 an American entrepreneur Milton Othello Reeves invented a device for use in sawmilling.
 That he then called a variable-speed transmission.
 Later he began fitting this transmission to his cars.
 Many other manufacturers used The Reeves CVT.